Introduction: The long arm of product feedback

 - A good process for product feedback can start NOW - it will reduce churn, improve team collaboration, and get everyone working on things that really count.

-- The “old”, manual way of dealing with product feedback and feature requests doesn’t scale, frustrates your teams and customers, and is a huge waste of time, effort & money.
+- The “old”, manual way of dealing with product feedback and requests doesn’t scale, frustrates your teams and customers, and is a huge waste of time, effort & money.

 - Product feedback is a huge opportunity for the growth of your SaaS organization and those that take it seriously are becoming the market leaders.